StackVista/stackstate-docs/configure/health/health-synchronization.md

 ## Set up health synchronization

 The StackState Receiver API will automatically receive and process all incoming health data.
-StackState does not require additional configuration to enable health synchronization, however, the health data received should match the expected JSON format.
+StackState doesn't require additional configuration to enable health synchronization, however, the health data received should match the expected JSON format.

 Details on how to ingest health data can be found on the following pages: